FedejGon/pyCC.id/README.md

 </div>

-## ✅ Installation with pip (recommended)
+## 📥  Installation with pip (Recommended)

 ### Installation for users
-PyCC uses Symbolic Regression (pySR) in some features.
-We advise to install both packages to use all the functionalities, using pip:
+Some features in PyCC include using the Symbolic Regression (pySR) package.
+Thus we recommend installing this package first.
+To install both packages use:
 ```bash
 pip install pysr
 pip install pycc.id